Different Types Of Web Hosting Explained

 - Sharing server resources with other websites

-Typically this type of web hosting is revered for large websites to even enterprise level that have more than 100,000 monthly unique visitors.
+Typically, this type of web hosting is revered for large websites to even enterprise level that have more than 100,000 monthly unique visitors.
 At this stage usually one would be bringing in plenty of revenue.
 As it sounds this level does require a lot of knowledge.
-You can get varying management levels to have some of the work looked after for you but of course not without additional cost.
+You can get varying management levels to have some work looked after for you but of course not without additional cost.
 Overall this is for advanced users that enjoy doing it and require a much higher level of resources.
-Two reason you may choose this solution is if you have specialized hardware requirements or you want a lot more control over data privacy.
+Two reason you may choose this solution is if you have specialized hardware requirements, or you want a lot more control over data privacy.

 - Complete control over the server